 Two dishes Muslins might indulge at that time are Musakhkhan and Kanefeh.
 I learned of these foods and the celebration from Sahar Arafat-Ray.

-I met Sahar at a party in June 2011 at a mutual friend’s home; everyone at the gathering was a culinary professional or food enthusiast.
+I met Sahar at a party at a mutual friend’s home; everyone at the gathering was a culinary professional or food enthusiast.

 Sahar fits comfortably into both groups.

 She teaches cooking classes in people’s homes via her business Tart Queen’s Kitchen, as well as at Central Market, where she is a past Cooking School Manager at the Austin store.

 During our party conversation, I learned she has Texas and Arab roots, and does a great deal of Middle Eastern cooking.

 Of course I had to get her on the show.

 The recipes she shared with me for Mussakhan, which roughly translates to baked chicken on bread, and Knafeh, which is sweet baked shredded phyllo with cheese, are not for those watching their weight.
 They harbor large quantities of olive oil, butter and sugar–respectively.